 One of my greatest pleasures is in facilitating opening ‘the doors of perception’ for people to experience herbs directly themselves, meaning that they can draw their own conclusions!

 Biochemistry and pharmacology are both very rich ways of modelling the world.
 However, in clinical practice, these models can be very limited and fail to draw on the full potential of the plants or the richness of our traditional herbal heritage.

-Through years exploring the worlds of healing and shamanism I started to see that the art and craft of herbalism were just as important (and often more important) in practice than the science.
+Through years exploring the worlds of healing I started to see that the art and craft of herbalism were just as important (and often more important) in practice than the science.
 I started to understand that my personal relationship with the plants, alongside the depth of my empathetic dynamic with a client were key to catalysing the process of healing.

 At the School of Intuitive Herbalism, we honour all aspects of herbalism, but put personal relationship with the plants at the core.

 With a great degree of over-simplification we could subdivide the areas of practice within Herbalism as: